netxms/netxms-doc/admin/object-management.rst

    * - Disable Object Tool
      - If chosen, tool is not shown in node menu.

 Agent Table
 ~~~~~~~~~~~

-.. versionadded:: 3.0.0

-:guilabel:`Agent Table` is used to get agent table from node on which it is executed
+:guilabel:`Agent Table` is used to get agent table from node on which it is
-and then show results in the table form.
+executed and then show results in the table form.

 .. figure:: _images/obj_tool_agent_table.png